Verdicts and Settlements

 This list is not a description or characterization of the quality of the firm’s representation and is in no way a guarantee of a specific result for your case.
 Every case is different, and our South Carolina injury lawyers and the court will evaluate each case on its own merit.

-You may know Chappell, Smith & Arden as Personal Injury and Workers’ Comp attorneys.
-We have handled thousands of Workers’ Comp cases and THOUSANDS of Personal Injury cases since the firm was Established in 1993.
+You may know Chappell Smith & Arden, P.A. as Personal Injury and Workers’ Comp attorneys.
+We have handled thousands of Workers’ Comp cases and THOUSANDS of Personal Injury cases since the firm was established in 1993.
 But you don’t really know us until you see some of the verdicts and settlements our clients have received.

 military class action